 - Whether the coaching process is working well in general – meetings are held on a regular basis and the right topics are being discussed.

-The coaching effectiveness survey contains questions you may want to consider for your annual survey and it also contains some suggested wording in an email to those who are being coached to introduce the survey and its purposes.
+The coaching survey above (see download option) contains questions you may want to consider for your annual coaching effectiveness survey and it also contains some suggested wording for the introduction email to those who are being coached to explain the survey and its purposes.

 Gather the survey feedback and analyze it for overall coaching program effectiveness, but also look at individual responses to see if anyone is having a particularly negative view about his or her coach or the coaching process.
 When you take action on individual responses pay close attention to the confidentiality statement you put in the email that went with the survey.
 Do not reveal someone’s input to his or her coach unless it was expressly established that the survey respondent consent to this course of action.
 Also use the information gathered from the survey to improve your orientation slides for the next coaching program and to improve future training you offer to coaches.